formsandflows/PACo/Releases/PACo-Extra_Release notes_v2.2.md

 * "Raise OnReset when value changes" was selected for the property containing the text to display.
 * The property *OnReset* of the component was configured to reset the added textinput control.

+!!
+To make sure that the corerct width is used, the component properties containing the text to display must use variables.
+Before the components are shown, the variable must first be given an empty value and then the correct value.
+This triggers the OnReset of the component making sure the width is calculated properly.

 ## Type description

 | Type | Description |